stashed/docs/docs/concepts/crds/backupbatch.md

 #### spec.executionOrder

-`spec.executionOrder` specifies whether Stash should backup the targets sequentially or in parallel.
+`spec.executionOrder` specifies whether Stash should backup the targets sequentially or parallelly.
 If `spec.executionOrder` is set to `Parallel`, Stash will start backup of all the targets simultaneously.
 If it is set to `Sequential`, Stash will not start backup of a target until all the previous members have completed their backup process.
 The default value of this field is `Parallel`.

 #### spec.members